QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/tools/staruml/index.md

 But it also has some bugs, including some annoying ones 🐛.
 </div><div>

-Once you installed the software and run it.
+Once you have installed the software, run it.
 To start from a clean environment, click on "Model" and select "Delete From Model".

 <div class="text-center">